Rishav-12/open-cv-projects/README.md

 Projects made with OpenCV Python

 ### Description
-Two simple computer vision projects with Python OpenCV
+Three simple computer vision projects with Python OpenCV
 - Colour Detection
 - Movement Detection
 - Image Thresholding

-These projects were inspired by the YouTube channels Programming Hero and NeuralNine
+These projects are inspired by the YouTube channels Programming Hero and NeuralNine